alexmeckes/agentbuilder/QUICK_START_RENDER.md

    - Should load the workflow composer interface
    - Try creating and running a simple workflow

+3. **🚨 CRITICAL: Test Analytics Integration:**
+   - Create a workflow in Designer and execute it
+   - Check Analytics tab - execution should appear there
+   - **If Analytics shows 0 workflows**: Environment variables not set correctly

 ## 🎉 You're Live!

 Your Any-Agent Workflow Composer is now deployed and accessible worldwide!